zf4223v1ms7/nexus-sdk/docs/guides/math_branching_with_chat.md

 Before we can connect our math operations to the chat completion tool, we need to understand a key challenge: type safety.
 The chat completion tool expects a `Message` struct as input, but our math operations output numbers.
 We can't directly connect these without proper type conversion.

 This is where we need a custom tool to bridge this gap.
-We'll use the `xyz.taluslabs.llm.openai.chat-prep@1` tool that we developed in the [LLM Chat Completion Prep Guide][llm-openai-chat-prep-tool].
+We'll use the `xyz.taluslabs.llm.openai.chat-prep@1` tool that we developed in the [Build the Missing Tool guide][llm-openai-chat-prep-tool].
 This tool converts numbers into the proper message format that the chat completion tool expects.

 ## Step 1: Adding the Required Tools